kubos/kubos/docs/app-docs/app-service.rst

 Registering
 -----------

-Once an application has been written and compiled, and its corresponding manifest file has been created, it can be transferred to the OBC using the :doc:`file transfer service <../services/file>`.
+Once an application has been written and compiled, the application and its accompanying :ref:`manifest.toml file <app-manifest>` should be transferred to a new directory on the OBC.
+This file transfer can be done using the :doc:`file transfer service <../services/file>`.

+The application and manifest *must* be the only files in the directory.

-It can then be registereed with the applications service using the ``register`` mutation by specifying the directory containing the application binary and its corresponding :ref:`manifest file <app-manifest>`.
+It can then be registered with the applications service using the ``register`` mutation by specifying the directory containing the application files.

 The service will copy the application from the specified path into the apps registry.
 Once registered, users may delete the original application.